tanmoysrt/We_r_Titanicx_Aadhaar_Hackathon_Address_Update_Problem/README.md

 > [Click here to open the video presentation](https://dss.dsdsd)

 ### Deployment
-> 🌀 Hosted in AWS Mumbai both the app server
+> 🌀 Hosted in AWS Mumbai both the frontend and backend server

 > 🌀 The installation process has been discussed at the far end of this README _ _ _